NATO starts anti submarine exercise in North Sea as tension with Russia rise

 Finland detected an unidentified submarine along its coast last week, firing depth charges at the vessel, while NATO-member Latvia, a former Soviet state, last month said it detected a Russian submarine near its waters.

-Russian aircraft have also repeatedly approached and even violated Nordic and Baltic airspace in recent months, challenging air defenses and triggering allied responses.
+Russian aircraft have also repeatedly approached and even violated Nordic and Baltic airspace in recent months, challenging air defences and triggering allied responses.

 "Russia has a right to be at sea, just as we do," Rear Admiral Brad Williamson, the commander of the exercise said.
 "But the incidents we have seen are not in line with international regulations... and that's been the cause of concern."